-If you see that you are getting a lot of conversions from YouTube Watch Page, you can dig in and see which video specifically you should give credit to for earning you subscribers — and which ones are causing people to unsubscribe.
+If you see that you are getting a lot of conversions from the YouTube Watch Page, you can dig in and see which video specifically you should give credit to for earning your subscribers — and which ones are causing people to unsubscribe.

 Find Out Which YouTube Keywords Are Leading to Subscriptions

 Click into YouTube search to see the most popular search terms that have lead to people subscribing to your channel.